Chief Executive Officer – Barb Shaw

 - ensuring the organisation’s management practices and processes are innovative and ensure stability for future operation.

 - unqualified audit reports

 - authorised expenditure per approved delegations.

 - the effective management of Executive Managers including their regular performance reviews.

 - ensuring the culture of the organisation is in accordance with “Our Guiding Principles” in the Strategic Plan.

 Policy, Research, Governance and Special Projects Officer – Heather Burton

-This role ensures high-level coordination and support to the Board and General Manager to meet corporation good governance and management accountabilities, policy and research integrity.
+This role ensures high-level coordination and support to the Board and CEO to meet corporation good governance and management accountabilities, policy and research integrity.

-This position is responsible for identifying issues impacting on Aboriginal Health and working with the Board and General Manager to develop solutions.
+This position is responsible for identifying issues impacting on Aboriginal Health and working with the Board and CEO to develop solutions.
 They provide policy advice through submissions and relevant documentation to both governments and key stakeholders.

 Their goal is to strengthen Anyinginyi Health Aboriginal Corporation’s capability to more effectively develop and formulate policy themes, research development and good governance practices.
 This role must apply the Anyinginyi Cultural Framework and adhere to community-specific protocols in all aspects of development, formulation and design work.